rocky-d/drmo-server/README.md

 ###### GET

-Send a **GET** request to `/comment` and set parameters according to the specification table below in whether request URI or request body (choosing the parameters in request URI first if both options are available) to query **comment** data.
+Send **GET** requests to `/comment` and set parameters according to the specification table below in whether request URI or request body (choosing the parameters in request URI first if both options are available) to query **comment** data.

 Parameter specification table for querying **comment** data (fields with `*` are required):